stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

-# Bayesian ML: From dynamic Sharpe Ratios to Pairs Trading
+# Bayesian ML: From recession forecasts to dynamic pairs trading

+In this chapter, we will introduce Bayesian approaches to machine learning (ML) and how their different perspective on uncertainty adds value when developing and evaluating trading strategies.

 Bayesian statistics allows us to quantify uncertainty about future events and refine our estimates in a principled way as new information arrives.
 This dynamic approach adapts well to the evolving nature of financial markets.
 It is particularly useful when there are fewer relevant data and we require methods that systematically integrate prior knowledge or assumptions.

-Bayesian approaches to machine learning allow for richer insights into the uncertainty around statistical metrics, parameters estimates and predictions.
+We will see that Bayesian approaches to machine learning allow for richer insights into the uncertainty around statistical metrics, parameter estimates, and predictions.
 The applications range from more granular risk management to dynamic updates of predictive models that incorporate changes in the market environment.
-The Black-Litterman approach to asset allocation (see [Chapter 5](../05_strategy_evaluation)) can be interpreted as a Bayesian model.
-It computes the expected return as an average of the market equilibrium and the investor’s views, weighted by each asset’s volatility, cross-asset correlations and the confidence in each forecast.
-More specifically, this chapter covers:
+The Black-Litterman approach to asset allocation (see [Chapter 5, Portfolio Optimization and Performance Evaluation](../05_strategy_evaluation) can be interpreted as a Bayesian model.
+It computes the expected return of an asset as an average of the market equilibrium and the investor’s views, weighted by each asset’s volatility, cross-asset correlations, and the confidence in each forecast.

+More specifically, in this chapter, we will cover:
 - How Bayesian statistics apply to machine learning
-- How to use probabilistic programming with PyMC3
+- Probabilistic programming with PyMC3
-- How to define and train machine learning models
+- Defining and training machine learning models using PyMC3
 - How to run state-of-the-art sampling methods to conduct approximate inference
-- How to apply Bayesian machine learning to compute dynamic Sharpe ratios, build Bayesian classifiers, and estimate stochastic volatility
+- Bayesian ML applications to compute dynamic Sharpe ratios, dynamic pairs trading hedge ratios, and estimate stochastic volatility

 ## How Bayesian Machine Learning Works

-Classical statistics is also called frequentist statistics because it interprets probability as the relative frequency of an event over the long run, i.e. after observing a large number of trials.
-In the context of probabilities, an event is a combination of one or more elementary outcomes of an experiment, such as any of six equal results in rolls of two dice or an asset price dropping by 10% or more on a given day).
+Classical statistics is said to follow the frequentist approach because it interprets probability as the relative frequency of an event over the long run, i.e. after observing a large number of trials.
+In the context of probabilities, an event is a combination of one or more elementary outcomes of an experiment, such as any of six equal results in rolls of two dice or an asset price dropping by 10 percent or more on a given day).

 Bayesian statistics, in contrast, views probability as a measure of the confidence or belief in the occurrence of an event.
-The Bayesian perspective on probability leaves more room for subjective views and, consequently, differences in opinions than the frequentist interpretation.
+The Bayesian perspective, thus, leaves more room for subjective views and differences in opinions than the frequentist interpretation.
 This difference is most striking for events that do not happen often enough to arrive at an objective measure of long-term frequency.

+Put differently, frequentist statistics assumes that data is a random sample from a population and aims to identify the fixed parameters that generated the data.
+Bayesian statistics, in turn, takes the data as given and considers the parameters to be random variables with a distribution that can be inferred from data.
+As a result, frequentist approaches require at least as many data points as there are parameters to be estimated.
+Bayesian approaches, on the other hand, are compatible with smaller datasets, and well suited for online learning from one sample at a time.

+The Bayesian view is very useful for many real-world events that are rare or unique, at least in important respects.
+Examples include the outcome of the next election or the question of whether the markets will crash within three months.
+In each case, there is both relevant historical data as well as unique circumstances that unfold as the event approaches.

-This chapter first introduces the Bayes Theorem that crystallizes the concept of updating beliefs by combining prior assumptions with new empirical evidence and compare the resulting parameter estimates with their frequentist counterparts.
-We then demonstrate two approaches to Bayesian statistical inference that produce insights into the posterior distribution of the latent, i.e. unobserved parameters, such as their expected values, under different circumstances:
+We first introduce the Bayes theorem that crystallizes the concept of updating beliefs by combining prior assumptions with new empirical evidence and compare the resulting parameter estimates with their frequentist counterparts.
+We then demonstrate two approaches to Bayesian statistical inference, namely conjugate priors and approximate inference that produce insights into the posterior distribution of latent, i.e. unobserved parameters, such as the expected value:

-1. Conjugate priors facilitate the updating process by providing a closed-form solution, but exact, analytical methods are not always available.
+1. Conjugate priors facilitate the updating process by providing a closed-form solution that allows us to precisely compute the solution.
+However, such exact, analytical methods are not always available.
 2. Approximate inference simulates the distribution that results from combining assumptions and data and uses samples from this distribution to compute statistical insights.

 #### References